-In 2023, Rua applied for a 100% interest in the Glamorgan Project.
-This project consists of the Glamorgan tenement EP 60950 within the Hauraki Goldfields, spanning 4644.5 hectares, situated on New Zealand's North Island.
-The exploration permit was granted to RGL on October 31, 2023.
+In 2023, Rua was granted the Glamorgan Project.
+This project consists of the Glamorgan tenement EP 60950 within the Hauraki Goldfields, spanning 14,964.8 hectares, situated on New Zealand's North Island.

 This region boasts of a substantial presence of high-grade gold and silver mining, with approximately 50 epithermal deposits mined since the 1860s.
 These deposits have yielded over 15 Moz of gold and 60 Moz of silver.
 The Glamorgan Project has a 3.8 km zone displaying indications of gold mineralization, backed by soil and rock samples, suggesting the presence of an epithermal gold mineralized system at the property.
-Furthermore, the project is located 2.8 kms north of OceanaGold's recent significant discovery at Wharekirauponga.
+Furthermore, the project is adjacent to OceanaGold's significant project, Wharekirauponga.

 The Company was granted a Minimum Impact Access Agreement ("MIA") with the New Zealand Department of Conservation in August 2024.
-Following this, the Company has collected 2,000 of the planned 3,000 soil sample program, completed the first full phase of UAV drone magnetic geophysical surveying, and commenced ground geological mapping.
+Following this, the Company has: